Ozone: Ground-level ozone in urban areas

 One large contributor to high ozone levels in the area is the oil and natural gas industry situated in the Denver-Julesburg Basin (DJB) which overlaps with a majority of Colorado's metropolitan areas.
-Ozone is created naturally in the Earth's stratosphere, but is also created in the troposphere from human efforts.
+Ozone is produced naturally in the Earth's stratosphere, but is also produced in the troposphere from human efforts.
 Briefly mentioned above, NOx and VOCs react with sunlight to create ozone through a process called photochemistry.
 One hour elevated ozone events (<75 ppb) "occur during June–August indicating that elevated ozone levels are driven by regional photochemistry".
 According to an article from the University of Colorado-Boulder, "Oil and natural gas VOC emission have a major role in ozone production and bear the potential to contribute to elevated O3 levels in the Northern Colorado Front Range (NCFR)".
 Using complex analyses to research wind patterns and emissions from large oil and natural gas operations, the authors concluded that "elevated O3 levels in the NCFR are predominantly correlated with air transport from N– ESE, which are the upwind sectors where the O&NG operations in the Wattenberg Field area of the DJB are located".

 Contained in the Colorado Ozone Action Plan, created in 2008, plans exist to evaluate "emission controls for large industrial sources of NOx" and "statewide control requirements for new oil and gas condensate tanks and pneumatic valves".
 In 2011, the Regional Haze Plan was released that included a more specific plan to help decrease NOx emissions.
 These efforts are increasingly difficult to implement and take many years to come to pass.
 Of course there are also other reasons that ozone levels remain high.
 These include: a growing population meaning more car emissions, and the mountains along the NCFR that can trap emissions.
 If interested, daily air quality readings can be found at the Colorado Department of Public Health and Environment's website.
 As noted earlier, Denver continues to experience high levels of ozone to this day.
 It will take many years and a systems-thinking approach to combat this issue of high ozone levels in the Front Range of Colorado.